 Layali Lubnana in English literally translates to Lebanese Nights.
-This traditional milk, sugar and semolina pudding is flavoured with rose or orange water and topped with traditional Ashta Cream and crushed pistachios.
-A real taste of Lebanese cuisine that is easy to prepare and just delicious.
+This traditional milk, sugar and semolina pudding is flavoured with rose or orange blossom water and topped with Ashta Cream and toasted chopped pistachios.
+A real taste of Lebanese cuisine that is easy to prepare and just tastes absolutely amazing.

 Layali Lubnan is also known as Madlouah, Madlouka and Madlouqa which translates to “spoiled”.
 I couldn’t find out why exactly it is called that but if you know please make sure you leave a note in the comment so I can update the recipe with more details.

 UPDATE: One of our readers had some great insight in to the origin of the desserts name.
 Here is what Nat said (original in comments)

 Madlouka in Arabic means ‘spilled’ and in some instances could mean ‘poured’.
 I think this desert is called ‘madlouka’ because it’s first layer (the semolina cream) has the consistency of a thick liquid which obviously can be poured.
 It is true (colloquially) madlouk or madlouka is used to refer to a ‘spoiled’ person or more accurately to a person who lacks composure but I don’t believe the desert takes its name from this meaning of the word.Nat